a16z/awesome-farcaster/README.md

 - [Paragraph supports Farcaster comments](https://paragraph.xyz/@blog/farcaster-comments)

 ## Bots

+These bots are available on Farcaster.
+You can mention them in a cast to get a reply.

 - [@chatgpt](https://fcast.me/chatgpt) Mention "@chatgpt `Prompt`" to get a reply from ChatGPT.
 - [@event](https://fcast.me/event) Write a cast in the format "@event: `Title`, `Date + Time`, `Location`, `External Link (optional)`" to create an event on Eventcaster.